astronomer/airflow-guides/guides/kubepod-operator.md

 ### Optional arguments

 - `random_name_suffix`: Generates a random suffix for the Pod name if set to `True`.
 Avoids naming conflicts when running a large number of Pods.
-- `labels`: Add key:value pairs to the Pod which can be used to logically group decoupled objects together.
+- `labels`: A list of key/value pairs which can be used to logically group decoupled objects together.
-- `ports`: Provides the possibility to override default ports for the Pod.
+- `ports`: Ports for the Pod.
-- `reattach_on_restart`: Defines how to handle losing the worker while the Pod is running, by default (`True`) the existing Pod will reattach to the worker on the next try. `False` creates a new Pod for each try.
+- `reattach_on_restart`: Defines how to handle losing the worker while the Pod is running.
+When set to `True`, the existing Pod reattaches to the worker on the next try.
+When set to `False`, a new Pod will be created for each try.
+The default is `True`.
-- `is_delete_operator_pod`: `True` by default, will delete the Pod when it reaches its final state or when the execution is interrupted.
+- `is_delete_operator_pod`: Determines whether to delete the Pod when it reaches its final state or when the execution is interrupted.
+The default is `True`.
-- `get_logs`: Provides the `stdout` of the container as task-logs to the Airflow logging system.
+- `get_logs`: Determines whether to use the `stdout` of the container as task-logs to the Airflow logging system.
-- `log_events_on_failure`: if set to `True` events will be logged in case the Pod fails (default: `False`).
+- `log_events_on_failure`: Determines whether are logged in case the Pod fails.
+The default is `False`.
-- `env_vars`: Allows the user to specify individual environment variables for a Pod.
+- `env_vars`: A list of environment variables for the Pod.
-- `resources`: Allows the user to pass a dictionary with resource requests (keys: `request_memory`, `request_cpu`) and limits (keys: `limit_memory`, `limit_cpu`, `limit_gpu`).
+- `resources`: A dictionary with resource requests (keys: `request_memory`, `request_cpu`) and limits (keys: `limit_memory`, `limit_cpu`, `limit_gpu`).
 See the [Kubernetes Documentation on Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for more information.
-- `volumes`: Can be used to pass in a modified `k8s.V1Volume`, see also the [Kubernetes example DAG from the Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/_modules/tests/system/providers/cncf/kubernetes/example_kubernetes.html).
+- `volumes`: A list of `k8s.V1Volumes`, see also the [Kubernetes example DAG from the Airflow documentation](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/_modules/tests/system/providers/cncf/kubernetes/example_kubernetes.html).
-- `affinity` and `tolerations` are ways to further specify rules for [Pod to Node assignment](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
-Like the `volumes` parameter they also require their input as a `k8s` object.
+- `affinity` and `tolerations`: Dictionaries of rules for [Pod to Node assignments](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).
+Like the `volumes` parameter, these also require a `k8s` object.
-- `pod_template_file`: Provides a way to specify the path to a YAML file defining Pod configurations.
+- `pod_template_file`: The path to a Pod template file.
-- `full_pod_spec`: Allows the user to specify Pod configurations using Python `k8s` objects.
+- `full_pod_spec`: A complete Pod configuration formatted as a Python `k8s` object.

 There are also many other arguments that can be used to configure the Pod and pass information to the Docker image.
 For example, the 'Spinning up a Pod in EKS from Airflow' section below shows how to define an entrypoint (`cmds`) and its arguments (`arguments`) for your container.